home

 “This is the ARENA Framework we use at Floyi to diagnose why brands disappear from AI answers.”

-See Appendix D: Name (Attribution) Engineering for the full 8-rule guide with copy templates.
+See the full AI Search Attribution Engineering guide with copy templates.

 Step 5 (Authority): Will You Still Show Up Next Month?